Summer 2026 Courses have arrived!

 8:00am - 5:00pm, M-F

 This course will have a strong field and laboratory component, in which students will learn field techniques and laboratory analyses commonly used by aquatic ecologists.
-For example, students will learn to sample and identify common plants and animals of streams and wetlands including use as indicators of environmental conditions, the relationship of hydrologic and soil conditions to flora & fauna, methods to measure underwater light climate and mixing regimes of lakes; nitrogen and phosphorus analytical techniques; phytoplankton, zooplankton, and macroinvertebrate identification and enumeration techniques; and measures of community metabolism in aquatic ecosystems.
-Students will also learn statistical analyses, interpretation of ecological data, and writing of scientific manuscripts through independent group research projects.
+For example, students will learn to sample and identify common plants and animals of streams and wetlands.
+Instruction includes using organisms as indicators of environmental conditions and understanding how hydrologic and soil conditions influence flora and fauna.
+Students will also learn methods to measure underwater light climate and lake mixing regimes, as well as nitrogen and phosphorus analytical techniques.
+Additional topics include phytoplankton, zooplankton, and macroinvertebrate identification and enumeration, and measures of community metabolism in aquatic ecosystems.

 Credit hours: 4